 Heat oil in a small tadka pan, add mustard seeds, urad dal, dry red chili, and saute till the dal turns light brown.

-Then add curry leaves and asafoetida (hing).
+Then, add curry leaves and asafoetida (hing).
 Saute for a few seconds and pour the tempering over the tomato chutney.

-Serve with idli, dosa, uttapam, or any other South Indian breakfast.
+Serve with idli, dosa, uttapam.

 Serving Suggestions